gamesun/UartVide/README.md

 * display receive data either in hexadecimal or ASCII format
 * custom resizable and floatable windows

-MyTerm is licensed on all supported platforms under the GNU GPL v3.
+UartVide is licensed on all supported platforms under the GNU GPL v3.
 For detail see LICENSE.txt.

 ## Download